isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-04-30-post-secret-war-experiments-in-singapore.md

 <img src="/images/Vol-14-issue-1/secret-war-experiments-in-sg/Secret8.jpg" style="width: 100px; height: 100px;">
 <b>Cheong Suk-Wai</b> is a lawyer by training and a writer by choice.
 A former ASEAN Scholar and Thomson Foundation Scholar, she has been a construction litigator, a journalist and a public servant.<br>

 <b>Note</b>: An earlier version of this article incorrectly stated that the details of Unit 731’s activities first came to light in 2017.
-Details of this unit were actually published in the _Straits Times_ in 1991.
+Details of this unit were actually published in the <i>Straits Times</i> in 1991.
 </div>

 <a href="https://biblioasia.nlb.gov.sg/vol-14/issue-1/apr-jun-2018/"><center>Back to Issue</center></a>